anthonyringoet/jade-app/readme.md

 # Jade app #

-Simple app to learn how node-webkit works that compiles Jade to html.
+Demo app to see how node-webkit works.
+It does some simple stuff with compiling jade.

 ## to do ##
 - show errors to user